rancher/docs/content/rke/latest/en/config-options/cloud-providers/aws/_index.md

 weight: 251
 ---

-To enable the AWS cloud provider, there are no configuration options.
+To enable the AWS cloud provider, there are no RKE configuration options.
 You only need to set the name as `aws`.
 In order to use the AWS cloud provider, all cluster nodes must have already been configured with an [appropriate IAM role](#iam-requirements) and your AWS resources must be [tagged with a cluster ID](#tagging-amazon-resources).

 ```yaml
 cloud_provider: